the-oneacct-export-project/oneacct-export/README.md

 * /etc/oneacct-export/conf.yml
 * &lt;PATH_TO_GEM_DIR&gt;/config/conf.yml

 The example configuration file can be found at the last location &lt;PATH_TO_GEM_DIR&gt;/config/conf.yml.
-When editing a configuration file you have to follow the division into three environments: prododuction, development and test.
+When editing a configuration file you have to follow the division into three environments: production, development and test.
 All the configuration options are described in the example configuration file.

 ###Create a configuration file for Sidekiq